Why is the music business full of royal titles – from the King of Rock’n’Roll to the Queen of Disco? Tony Barrell

 George Jones and Tammy Wynette were known as the President and First Lady of Country Music

 These titles have usually been minted by anonymous publicists or little-known writers, but have been accepted enthusiastically by the public, who like a bit of glitz, and by journalists, who are grateful for alternative names to save them from putting “Presley” or “Madonna” in every fourth sentence of their copy.
 But a long list of kings and queens would be unimaginative and boring, so other honorifics have been given to top artists as well.
 James Brown was dubbed the Godfather of Soul, Iggy Pop became the Godfather of Punk, while Nina Simone was the High Priestess of Soul, in spite of her distaste for musical pigeonholes.
-Gladys Knight is the Empress of Soul, and Cher is so divine that she is known as the Goddess of Pop.
+Gladys Knight is the Empress of Soul, and Cher is so divine that she qualifies as the Goddess of Pop.
 When George Jones and Tammy Wynette were married and lived in a big white house, they were known as the President and First Lady of Country.
 The amazing Bessie Smith was the Empress of the Blues.
 And one of the best titles of all went to the songwriter Willie Dixon from Mississippi, who was declared Poet Laureate of the Blues.